AzuObs/windfury/README.md

 # An array of locales to enable the i18n compilation.
 # Windfury will compile your website with each locale on their respective directories,
 # then, it will deploy each directory into its corresponding AWS S3 bucket.
+# Note that the first locale will be the default one, with a AWS S3 bucket name
+# without locale prefix.
 locales:
   - en
   - fr
   - ...

+# Add or not a www prefix to the default AWS S3 bucket name.
+default_bucket_with_prefix: true
 ```

 ### Website's Architecture